Another Rout In The Stock Market, As Dow Drops More Than 1,000 Points

 Worries about future inflation and rising interest rates also weighed on the market again Thursday.
 Investors are concerned that growing budget deficits caused by the big tax cut and the pending congressional budget deal are pushing rates up.

-The Congressional Budget Office says the 2-year budget deal will add $320 billion of spending.
+The Congressional Budget Office says the two-year budget deal will add $320 billion of spending.
 Investors worry stimulus from the tax cuts and the added government spending will overheat an already strong economy, pushing up wages and prices and sparking inflation.
 That would create a negative environment for stocks.